etc5had0w/penbud/README.md

 PENBUD is penetration testing buddy which helps you in penetration testing by making various important tools interactive.

+I have created this tool mainly for newcomers but everyone can use it.

+This tool has implemented Intractive version of famous command line tools.

+If you dont like using flags or if you are confused using these tools then penbud is made for you.

+This tool will run these tools by asking the parameters and it will print the finl syntax.

+Now either you can copy the syntax and use it or you can execute the syntax right from the penbud tool itself.

+The will will also give you explaination of various flags used in the final syntax making it easier to learn.

 ## How To Install :